Jacob Broom: Constitutional Convention

-Despite his lack of involvement in national politics prior to the Constitutional Convention, Broom was a dedicated supporter of strong central government.
-When George Washington visited Wilmington in 1783, Broom urged him to "contribute your advice and influence to promote that harmony and union of our infant governments which are so essential to the permanent establishment of our freedom, happiness and prosperity."
+Broom was a dedicated supporter of a strong central government who had been appointed as a commissioner to the Annapolis Convention in 1786, although he failed to attend.
+When George Washington visited Wilmington in 1783, Broom urged him to "contribute your advice and influence to promote that harmony and union of our infant governments which are so essential to the permanent establishment of our freedom, happiness, and prosperity."

 Broom carried these opinions with him to Philadelphia, where he consistently voted for measures that would assure a powerful government responsive to the needs of the states.
 He favored a nine-year term limit for members of the Senate, where the states would be equally represented.
 He wanted the state legislatures to pay their representatives in Congress, which, in turn, would have the power to veto state laws.
 He also sought to vest state legislatures with the power to select presidential electors, and he wanted the president to hold office for life.
 Broom faithfully attended the sessions of the Convention in Philadelphia and spoke out several times on issues that he considered crucial, but he left most of the speech-making to more influential and experienced delegates.
 Georgia delegate William Pierce described him as "a plain good Man, with some abilities, but nothing to render him conspicuous.
 He is silent in public, but cheerful and conversable in private."